nzkoxzu/cryptemis/README.md

 Cryptemis is a cross-platform mobile application that aims to be privacy friendly.
-Users can record every interesting data on the phone for the last X minutes.
-Data is stored in a secured container based on the [CryptoPQ](https://github.com/Denis-REMACLE/CryptoPQ) project.
+Users can locally store encrypted files.
+ENcryption based on the [CryptoPQ](https://github.com/Denis-REMACLE/CryptoPQ) project.